top of page

 Automated Employment Decision Tools

-A system that uses artificial intelligence, machine learning, algorithms, machine learning, or other computational methods to assist in the decision-making process for any employment actions (hiring, promotions, layoffs, job assignments.
+A system that uses artificial intelligence, machine learning, algorithms, machine learning, or other computational methods to assist the decision-making process for any employment actions (hiring, promotions, layoffs, job assignments.
 Examples of AEDTs are:

 • ATSs that evaluate and prioritize applications through keyword analysis of resumes.